We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Here’s a piece of advice you can really get behind.

-While eating massive amounts of chocolate probably won’t help your heart, small amounts may.
+While eating massive amounts of dark chocolate probably won’t help your heart, small amounts may.

-That’s because dark chocolate and cocoa powder are rich in flavonoids, plant compounds that cause blood vessels to dilate (25).
+That’s because dark chocolate and cocoa powder are rich in flavonoids, which are plant compounds that cause blood vessels to dilate (25).

 For the strongest effects, use non-alkalized cocoa powder, which is especially high in flavonoids and has no added sugars.

-If you’re overweight, losing weight can make a big difference for your heart health.
+In people with overweight, losing weight can make a big difference to heart health.

-In previous studies, losing 17 pounds (7.7 kg) was linked to lowering systolic blood pressure by 8.5 mm Hg and diastolic blood pressure by 6.5 mm Hg (28).
+In previous studies, losing 17.64 pounds (8 kilograms) was linked to lowering systolic blood pressure by 8.5 mm Hg and diastolic blood pressure by 6.5 mm Hg (27).

-To put that in perspective, a healthy reading should be less than 120/80 mm Hg.
+To put that in perspective, a healthy reading should be less than 120/80 mm Hg (4).

 Losing weight can help your blood vessels do a better job of expanding and contracting, making it easier for the left ventricle of the heart to pump blood.

-Bottom Line: Losing weight can significantly lower high blood pressure.
-This effect is even greater when you exercise.
+Bottom line: Losing weight can significantly lower high blood pressure.
+This effect is even more significant when you exercise.

 Among the many reasons to quit smoking is that the habit is a strong risk factor for heart disease.